 The Geisel Award is given annually to the author(s) and illustrator(s) of the most distinguished American book for beginning readers published in English in the United States during the preceding year.

-Up, Tall and High!, written and illustrated by Ethan Long is the Seuss Award winner.
-The book is published by G. P. Putnam’s Sons, a division of Penguin Young Readers Group.
+, written and illustrated by Greg Pizzoli, is the Geisel Award winner.
+The book is published by Disney Hyperion Books, an imprint of Disney Book Group.

-Let’s Go for a Drive!, written and illustrated by Mo Willems, and published by Hyperion Books for Children, an imprint of Disney Book Group
+A Big Guy Took My Ball! written and illustrated by Mo Willems and published by Hyperion Books for Children, an imprint of Disney Book Group

 Gerald comes to Piggie’s aid when a big guy takes away the ball she found.
 The classic schoolyard encounter has a wry twist and satisfying resolution in Willems’ hands.
 Color coded speech bubbles and expressive cartoon illustrations will delight the reader.

 , written and illustrated by Kevin Henkes and published by Greenwillow Books, an imprint of HarperCollins Publishers.

 Penny has second thoughts after picking up a beautiful, blue marble from her neighbor’s yard.
 Was it wrong to take this treasure?
 Penny’s moral dilemma is explored with emotional truth in four brief chapters.
 Henkes’ soft-hued watercolors perfectly capture Penny’s joy and agony.